 Production monitoring and live OEE tracking

-OEE is the gold standard for understanding the performance for any production plant, production unit, workshop, or individual station.
-Further, monitoring OEE gives manufacturers visibility of exactly where to focus resources in the quest to improve production quality.
+OEE is the gold standard for understanding the performance of any production plant, production unit, workshop, or individual station.
+Further, monitoring OEE gives manufacturers visibility of where to focus resources to improve production quality.

-If you’re new to OEE, then you can check out our article What is OEE and How Does it Work.
-In general, though, this is where Evocon can be a great benefit to you.
-By enabling your company to track OEE, not only do you get more visibility into your processes than ever before, but you also gain the most effective way to focus your process improvement teams.
+If you’re new to OEE, you can check out our article What is OEE and How Does it Work.
+In general, though, this is where Evocon can greatly benefit you.
+By enabling your company to track OEE, you get more visibility into your processes than ever before and gain the most effective way to focus your process improvement teams.

 It works like this.
-After you have been tracking downtime and quality losses for a couple of months, you can easily open Evocon reports to see a Pareto chart showing downtime reasons.
+After tracking downtime and quality losses for a couple of months, you can easily open Evocon reports to see a Pareto chart showing downtime reasons.
 Then it is a matter of organizing a team or project to focus on the largest reasons for downtime.
-This is how you know for sure that your limited process improvement resources are focused on the problems that, when solved, will yield the most return and improve performance the most.
+This is how you know that your limited process improvement resources are focused on the problems that, when solved, will yield the most return and improve performance the most.

 Track and reduce quality losses